Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

 \subsection{Concluding remarks}

 Game-theoretic approaches have proved to be a natural and fruitful idea in many areas of logic.
-In this paper we have shown that it is particularly natural and suitable to apply to the logic \ATL which is itself designed to reason about game-based models.
-Thus, the game-theoretic perspective appears in the framework of \ATL on two semantic levels: on the object level, in the standard semantics of the strategic operators, and on the meta-level, where game-theoretic logical semantics is applied to \ATL.
-We have unified these two perspectives in the semantic evaluation games designed here for \ATL.
-We argue that the resulting versions of game-theoretic semantics for \ATL introduced in this paper are conceptually and technically natural from both logical and game-theoretic perspective, and they also offer new insights to the semantics of \ATL.
-In particular, the bounded \GTS provides a framework where truth of \ATL-formulae can be established in finite time, even though they involve temporal operators referring to infinite computations.
-In follow-up works we will extend further that framework by developing analogous game-theoretic semantics to more expressive extensions of \ATL.
+The principal aim of this paper has been to develop a conceptual and technical framework for systems of game-theoretic semantics for \ATL.
+The game-theoretic perspective appears in the setting of \ATL on two semantic levels: on the object level, in the standard semantics of the strategic operators, and on the meta-level, where game-theoretic logical semantics is applied to formulae.
+We have unified these two perspectives in the semantic evaluation games designed here for \ATL and argued that the resulting versions of game-theoretic semantics are conceptually and technically natural from logical as well as game-theoretic perspectives.
+Our bounded \GTS provides a new framework where truth of \ATL-formulae can be established in finite time---even on infinite models---despite the fact that \ATL-formulae involve temporal operators that refer to infinite computations.

+The ideas and results in the present work can be naturally extended to other richer languages.
+In particular, the recent paper \cite{GKR-AAMAS2017} introduces \GTS for the extended logic \ATLplus.
+Because of the more expressive language of \ATLplus, which generally requires memory-based strategies, the \GTS for that logic is considerably more complex, while formally extending the \GTS for \ATL developed here.
+Another recent paper, \cite{mucalc}, introduces a bounded semantics for the modal $\mu$-calculus, directly inspired by the approach in the current paper based on ordinals.
+This leads to games alternative to the usual parity games where the durations of plays are always guaranteed to be finite.
+However, \cite{mucalc} discusses the case for standard modalities rather than the strategic operators used in the current article.

+The finitely bounded compositional semantics for \ATL and other expressive branching time logics, naturally emerging from the present work, is of particular interest for several reasons and deserves a separate study of its own.
+As a first step in that direction, in a recent work \cite{GorankoKR17}, we have studied in more detail the finitely bounded semantics for the computational tree logic \CTL (which can be seen as a single-agent variant of \ATL).
+In particular, we have presented there sound and complete tableaux systems for checking the validities of \CTL with finitely bounded semantics, one of which is infinitary, while the other is finitary and provides an EXPTIME decision procedure for the satisfiability problem for that logic.
+Thus we establish EXPTIME-completess of the logic, the same complexity as that of standard \CTL.
+In \cite{FBS-ATL-2018}, we extend these results and also provide an infinitary complete axiomatization for \ATL with finitely bounded semantics.